lokibt/library/README.md

 You will have to follow some steps:

  - download everything in this repository

- - compile and install into at least 2 android emulators the Android application fonr in */app*
+ - compile and install into at least 2 android emulators the Android application
+     - the Android Studio project can be found in */app*

  - compile the *btsim-server* and run it.
      - there is an already precompiled jar in *dist*
      - execute `java -cp btsimserver.jar dk.itu.btemu.Server --help` to see some options